Grima04/mesa-turnip-kgsl/docs/submittingpatches.rst

 The preferred language of the documentation is US English.
-This doesn't mean that everyone is expected to pay close attention to the different English variants, but it does mean someome might suggest a spelling-change, either during review or as a follow-up merge-request.
+This doesn't mean that everyone is expected to pay close attention to the different English variants, but it does mean someone might suggest a spelling-change, either during review or as a follow-up merge-request.